Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 canChangePerspective: true
 arenas:
   n: !Arena # note that the n is a placeholder integer between 0 and n, but the first arena must start with 0
-    #pass_mark: 0 # This syntax is only supported for AAI builds less than v4.0.0.
-If you are using newer versions, please use the 'passMark' syntax.
+    #pass_mark: 0 # Included for backwards compatibility; if you are using newer versions, please use the 'passMark' syntax.
+(This is unsupported for AAI versions v4.1.0, v4.2.0, v4.2.1 and v4.2.2)
     passMark: 0 # The pass mark for the arena.
 The agent must achieve this score to pass the arena.
-    #t: 250 # This syntax is only supported for AAI builds less than v4.0.0.
-If you are using newer versions, please use the 'timeLimit' syntax.
+    #t: 250 # Included for backwards compatibility; if you are using newer versions, please use the 'timeLimit' syntax.
+(This is unsupported for AAI versions v4.1.0, v4.2.0, v4.2.1 and v4.2.2)
     timeLimit: 250 # The time limit for the arena in seconds.
 In other words, the time limit for the agent to complete the task (the arena resets after this time).
     items:
     - !Item